INSPIRE-MIF/2017.2/GeoJSON/specification.md

 | GM_Tin            | not supported | TODO A TIN without triangulation could be converted to a MultiPoint object. |
 | GM_Triangle       | Polygon |  |

+Where a class has one attribute with a geometry type, this attribute will be mapped to the `geometry` property in GeoJSON, while all other properties (attributes and association roles) will be mapped to properties inside the `properties`.
+A theme-specific profile has to define which geometry property is the "default" geometry that should be mapped to the `geometry` property in GeoJSON.

 #### ISO 19108 - Temporal types

 For types from ISO 19108 used in INSPIRE schemas, suitable mappings need to be found on a case-by-case basis.
 The default should be to use the [Simple Period](../model-transformation/SimplePeriod.md) substitution rule.